jessepav/lacygoill-wiki-backup/vim/vim9.md

 languages; it also makes the code a bit more verbose.

 ##
-## The following snippet raises E1075:
+## The following snippet gives E1075:
 ```vim
 vim9script
 def Outer()